MacMeDan/macmedan.github.io/_posts/2016-11-20-Minimal-JSQMessagesViewController-Using-Swift-3.markdown

 At this point you should be able to hit run and your project builds.
 You will not see anything because we have not added anything yet but you should not have any build errors.

 <h4>Step 6.
 Adding JSQMessagesViewController to your project</h4>
-Now lets code, modify the UIViewController that comes with crating a new project.
+Now let's code, modify the UIViewController that comes with crating a new project.

 Here is the minimum amount of code you need in this file.
 {% highlight swift linenos %}